-4 comments to “Joel Osteen’s Tragic Ignorance of the Gospel”
+6 thoughts on “Joel Osteen’s Tragic Ignorance of the Gospel

 Joe Osteen is very calculated in almost everything he says.
 He was on Oprah!
 He has had numerous opportunities on Larry King, Oprah etc. to straighten out his errors over the years.
 He has not done so because he would lose half his crowd and never be asked back on those national programs.